AliaElKattan/survivalofthebestfit/game/README.md

 <br />
 **Usage:**
 <br />
-The browserify is currently tied to the `npm run dev` command.
+The browserify is currently tied to the `npm run dev-all` command.
 This command will run a browserify bundler, and also start a nodemon server.
 Once our code is rewritten to accommodate browserify-enabled features, our pug will look something like this.

 ```pug
 html